ivan-smidt/egg-signal-simulation-labview/README.md

 ## Overview

 The signal is the sum of a basic gastric rhythm with two harmonics and two respiratory disturbance components.
-Each frequency and amplitude is generated randomly within the ranges set on the front panel.
+The basic rhythm and the respiratory disturbance components are generated randomly within the ranges set on the front panel, and the harmonics are derived from the basic rhythm.

 ## Features